Facebook parent Meta cuts 11,000 jobs, 13% of workforce

 Spooked investors have sent company shares tumbling more than 71% since the beginning of the year and the stock now trades at levels last seen in 2015.

 An economic slowdown and a grim outlook for online advertising — by far Meta’s biggest revenue source — have contributed to Meta’s woes as well.
-This summer, Meta posted its first quarterly revenue decline in history, followed by another, bigger decline in the fall.
+This summer, the company posted its first quarterly revenue decline in history, followed by another, bigger decline in the fall.

 Some of the pain is company-specific, while some is tied to broader economic and technological forces.